 3.05.
 Business Entity includes an individual, a general partnership, limited partnership, an LLC, a trust, an estate, a corporation or any other legal or commercial entity.

 3.06.
 Commission means the Commerce Commission as created by Little River Band of Ottawa Indians Commerce Commission Ordinance, Ordinance #05-150-05.
+Should this Commission cease to exist at any point in the future, its duties, if any, assigned by operation of this Ordinance shall be executed by the Commerce Department, Ogema, and/or Tribal Council as then appropriate.

 3.07.
 Department means the Department of Commerce of the Little River Band of Ottawa Indians.